8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230215/content.md

 The multi-factor fund was up, and I placed the following limit orders:

 1. Market price (fractional shares); executed.
-2. 2 cents over; execute.
+2. 2 cents over; executed.
-3. 1 percent down;
+3. 1 percent down; did not execute.

 The interesting part here is that the market price executed at a price lower than 2 cents over, but the 2 cents over executed at 2 cents over.
 I wonder if this is part of the limit order?
 In other words, will it always execute at the limit price or will it possibly execute at less.
 I think I’ve seen an order execute at a lower price than I set.
 We’ll see I guess.

+The fund was up the previous day and there was still enough cash in the settlement fund to do 3 limit orders.
+I did the following:

+1. Market price (fractional shares); executed.
+2. 2 cents over;.
+3. 1 percent down;.

 ## Correlation-based diversification